cgphamviet/cgreads/README.md

 ### Key Benefits:

 * #### 🚀 Lightning-Fast Performance
-  Built with optimized code and minimal dependencies, Plus UI ensures your blog loads instantly, offering a seamless user experience and better SEO rankings.
+  Built with optimized code and minimal dependencies, CGUI ensures your blog loads instantly, offering a seamless user experience and better SEO rankings.

 * #### 📱 Modern & Responsive Design
-  Whether it's a phone, tablet, or desktop, Plus UI adapts perfectly to every screen, keeping your content clean and accessible everywhere.
+  Whether it's a phone, tablet, or desktop, CGUI adapts perfectly to every screen, keeping your content clean and accessible everywhere.

 * #### ⚙️ Powerful Customization Options
   Customize almost everything from layout structure to theme color directly from Blogger’s layout editor or theme customizer.

 * #### 🛠️ Built for Creators
-  Designed for bloggers, content writers, and developers alike, Plus UI makes it easy to publish, organize, and present content beautifully.
+  Designed for bloggers, content writers, and developers alike, CGUI makes it easy to publish, organize, and present content beautifully.

 * ##### 📱 First-Class PWA Support
-  Plus UI is the **first Blogger theme** to natively support Progressive Web App features, including installable app experience *(excluding offline page and push notifications).*
+  CGUI is the **first Blogger theme** to natively support Progressive Web App features, including installable app experience *(excluding offline page and push notifications).*

 ### Other Features

-In addition to its core strengths, Plus UI comes packed with a range of thoughtful features that enhance both user experience and content management:
+In addition to its core strengths, CGUI comes packed with a range of thoughtful features that enhance both user experience and content management:

 * #### 🔍 Instant Search
   Get lightning-fast, real-time search results as users type — no reloads needed.